martinslaby70/FE-interview/README.md

 # DEVELOPER NOTES

+- I am not sure if updating eslint/i18n config was part of the assignment.
+I used airBnb lint config that i use in my other projects and commented changes that I added or overrode
-- Using redux is overkill... this project would be much better of with react `useContext` hook or `react-recoil` as stateManagement.
+- Using redux is overkill... this project would be much better of with just react `useContext` hook or `react-recoil` as stateManagement.
+  - **possible recoil setup**
+  - atom family for filters (every section filter would be persisted)
+  - separate states for todos and section -> using atom-selectors to pull todos for section
+  - better state project structure (as described [here](https://wes-rast.medium.com/recoil-project-structure-best-practices-79e74a475caa))
-- Using form managment packages in this small project also isnt much benefitial.
+- Using form management packages in this small project also isn't much beneficial.
+I mainly wanted to show that i can use them.
 - Figma doesn't make sense in some scenarios
   - I should be displaying preview of a task description, but when opening `Edit task` modal, it displays as a title/task-name ?
   - Preview of `Edit section modal` ?
   - it would be cool to give the developer icon source + use only one icon source.
-  - we were said to use chakra, yet the modal looks way to similar to boostrap modal
+  - we were said to use chakra, yet the modal looks way to similar to bootstrap modal

 ### known issues

-- displaying popover inside react-vitualized list.
+- displaying popover inside react-virtualized list.
-  - this actually coused many related performance issues, since we cannot just give it a higher `z-index` or disable `overlow: hidden` on the list. so i decided to gice the popover space inside the list instead
+  - this actually caused many related performance issues, since we cannot just give it a higher `z-index` or disable `overlow: hidden` on the list. so i decided to give the popover space inside the list instead
-    - recalculating rowHeight and listHeight on every popover closing/oppening action.
+    - recalculating rowHeight and listHeight on every popover closing/opening action.
-    - maually updating popover state
+    - manually updating popover state
-  - sometimes it still overlows a bit
+  - sometimes it still overflows a bit
-- framermotion animattions
+- framer-motion animations
   - mainly, the animations can be way better organized, during section height animation, it can hide the `addSection` button, witch changes position instantly.
-  - overall i could spend more time on synchronizing those transition etc. But as i said... its time consuming and this project should be ment to show-off my skills, not for me to waste hours.
+  - overall i could spend more time on synchronizing those transition etc. But as i said... its time consuming and this project should be focused on showing my way of thinking and solving logical problems.
+Not to shock you with flashy animations.

 ---